by Rolf Sattler

 “Ok,” said the man, “now give me the medical term so that I can tell my wife.”
 (Public domain)

 Direct experience, as the name implies, is not second hand as it may often be the case for belief and faith that may stem from a tradition or social influences.
 However, although direct, what is experienced may be doubted.
-“I can doubt that clouds exist, I can doubt that feelings exist, I can doubt that objects of thought exist – but I cannot doubt that the Witness exists in this moment, because the Witness would still be there to witness the doubt”(Some Writings on Non-Duality by Ken Wilber).
+“I can doubt that clouds exist, I can doubt that feelings exist, I can doubt that objects of thought exist – but I cannot doubt that the Witness exists in this moment, because the Witness would still be there to witness the doubt.
 As the witness I am not identified with what I witness, which creates liberation in a vast open space.

 Although direct experience of the witness appears closer to reality than faith and belief, it still implies the duality of the experiencer and the experienced, the witness and the witnessed.
 In non-dual awareness (Wilber’s stage of adaption) this duality is overcome: the experiencer and the experienced, the witness and the witnessed are no longer perceived as separate.